ungoogled-software/ungoogled-chromium/BUILDING.md

 ### Debian and its derivatives

+TODO: Document using dpkg-source to build a source package

+TODO: Investigate using existing flavors to package only via flags to dpkg-buildpackage

 These instructions will create `.deb` packages using ungoogled-chromium's variation of Debian's `debian` directory.

 The build should work on the CPU architectures `amd64`, `i386`, `arm64`, and `armhf`.